department-of-veterans-affairs/vets-website/va-gov/pages/health-care/health-needs-conditions/mental-health.md

 <div class="va-introtext">

-Find out how to access VA mental health services for post-traumatic stress disorder (PTSD), depression, grief, anxiety-related conditions, and other needs.
+Find out how to access VA mental health services for posttraumatic stress disorder (PTSD), psychological effects of military sexual trauma (MST), depression, grief, anxiety, and other needs.
 You can use some services even if you're not enrolled in VA health care.

 </div>